vygr/ChrysaLisp/docs/UI_WIDGETS.md

 ### (ui-title-bar name title symbols event [props]) -> flow

-Creates a title bar, consiting of a Flow instance that contains Buttons and a named Title instance.
+Creates a title bar, consisting of a Flow instance that contains Buttons and a named Title instance.

 The symbols list consists of unicode symbol values.
 You can use the Fonts